 Senior Lecturer/Associate Professor at Department of English, The Swedish Institute for North American Studies

-I am Senior Lecturer in American Studies at the Swedish Institute for North American Studies (SINAS), a division of the Department of English, where I mainly teach classes in U.S. history, politics, culture, and society.
-My research focuses on cultural memory—including commemorations, monuments, museum exhibitions, public festivals, and the popular movement of genealogy—and Swedish-American relations in the 20th and 21st centuries.
+I am Associate Professor of history and Senior Lecturer in American Studies at the Swedish Institute for North American Studies (SINAS).
+I mainly teach classes in U.S. history, politics, culture, and society.
+My research focuses on U.S. cultural memory—including commemorations, monuments, and the popular movement of genealogy—and Swedish-American relations in the 20th and 21st centuries.

 I have a PhD in history from Stockholm University (2015), where I was a doctoral student in the Research School for Studies in Cultural History (FoKult).
 In 2017–2020, I was a postdoctoral researcher at the Department of Culture and Aesthetics at Stockholm University, and at the John F. Kennedy Institute for North American Studies at the Free University of Berlin (as a postdoc in cultural history at SU, and through VR's international postdoc program).
 I have previously taught at the history departments at Stockholm and Uppsala, and been a visiting scholar at George Washington University and the University of Minnesota.
-Since 2020 (with a permanent position since 2022), I am Senior Lecturer in American Studies at SINAS, Uppsala University.
+Having taught at SINAS between 2020–2022, I became Senior Lecturer in American Studies in 2022, and docent/Associate Professor in 2023.

 From 2012–2020, I was on the board of the Swedish Association for American Studies (SAAS), with the last four years serving as the SAAS President, and as Sweden's representative on the executive board of the Nordic Association for American Studies (NAAS).
 I currently serve on the boards of the Swenson Swedish Immigration Research Center at Augustana College, Illinois, and the Swedish-American Historical Society.
 Since 2021, I am the associate editor and book review editor of Swedish-American Historical Quarterly.

 I am the 2018 recipient of the Loubat Prize from the Royal Swedish Academy of Letters, History, and Antiquity, for my dissertation (awarded every 3-5 years for a publication in North American archaeology, history, ethnography, or numismatics), and the 2015 Orm Øverland Prize for best graduate student essay from the Nordic Association for American Studies (NAAS).